seopanel/Seo-Panel-Docs/user_guide/settings.rst

    - SMTP Settings

-      - **Enable SMTP** - Enable / Disable smtp settings for sendung mail from seo panel
+      - **Enable SMTP** - Enable / Disable smtp settings for sending mail from seo panel

       - **SMTP Host** - The hostname of smtp server(default value is 'localhost')